KNX-IOT/knx-iot.github.io/_pages/gs_knx_virtual.md

 - LSSB: a simulated push button (light toggle)

 Each device has 4 channels.
 The Push Button application has 4 push buttons and 4 feedback widgets.
+_Note: In the context of KNX the word "channel" is synonymous with functional block instance.
+More about functional blocks [here](knx_ipa.md#functional-blocks--data-points)._

 ![push button application](/assets/images/knx-iot_virtual-PB.png)